Ikeidjd/snake/README.md

 R to restart.
 This only works if you're in the game over screen.

 Your previous scores and high scores are saved on save.txt, one of each for no_wrap_around and one of each for wrap_around.
 The wrap_around flag also gets saved.
 See save_format.txt.<br>
-The scores aren't updated if you got 0, since that essentially means you didn't really start the game.
+Your scores don't get updated when you get 0, since that essentially means you didn't really start the game.